withastro/astro/.changeset/large-stingrays-fry.md

 'astro': minor
 ---

+Dev Overlay (experimental)

-Add an experimental Dev Overlay.
-This overlay allows you to inspect your page islands, see helpful audits on performance and accessibility, and more.
+Provides a new dev tool for your browser preview that allows you to inspect your page islands, see helpful audits on performance and accessibility, and more.

+Also provides a new Dev Tool Overlay Plugin API to allow you to add new features and third-party integrations to the existing dev overlay.

 You can enable access to the dev overlay and its API by adding the following flag to your Astro config: